-Hazardous Materials Handling Training
+Hazardous Materials Handling & Training

-The only hazardous materials at the Cape Cod Grow Lab facility will be butane, as well as OMRI-certified, safe pesticides.
+The only potentially hazardous materials stored or used at the Cape Cod Grow Lab facility will be the butane used for manufacturing, as well as OMRI-certified, safe pesticides used in the cultivation process.
 The manufacturing process will be performed within a dedicated room that is fully enclosed, with no other equipment within the room that is not associated with the extraction process except for an approved eye wash station.

-Smoking, open flames, and direct fired heating devices will be prohibited from the extraction room.
+Smoking, open flames, and direct fired heating devices will be prohibited from the extraction area.
 Openings and penetrations into the extraction room shall only be provided for egress, mechanical, electrical, or plumbing systems serving the extraction room, and any penetrations, shall be sealed vapor tight.